Hancock Park, Los Angeles: Geography

-Hancock Park's boundaries, as defined by the Mapping L.A. project of the Los Angeles Times, are Wilshire Boulevard on the south, Melrose Avenue on the north, La Brea Avenue on the west, and both sides of North and South Arden Boulevard on the east.
-Neighboring communities are central Hollywood to the northeast, Melrose to the northwest, Citrus Square and La Brea–Hancock to the west, Brookside to the southwest, Fremont Place to the southeast, and Larchmont and Windsor Square to the east.
+In 2009, The Mapping L.A. project of the Los Angeles Times redefined the area as Wilshire Boulevard on the south, Melrose Avenue on the north, but widened the neighborhood and extended it 0.5 mi west to La Brea Avenue, and one block east to Arden Boulevard.
+The Hancock Park Homeowners Association, which was established in 1948, has tried to get the Times to correct its boundaries.

+Neighboring communities are Hollywood to the northeast, Melrose to the northwest, Citrus Square and La Brea–Hancock to the west, Brookside to the southwest, Fremont Place to the southeast, and Larchmont and Windsor Square to the east.